 A letter for Mr Donncha O'Brien, Consultant Neurosurgeon:

-On Saturday, 6th May, my colleagues and I look forward to meeting many of our former patients at the annual Celebrate Life!
+On Saturday, 21st Ocotber, my colleagues and I look forward to meeting many of our former patients at the annual Celebrate Life!
 Neurosurgery Lunch, in the Westin Hotel.

 This is the fourth year of this life-affirming and very enjoyable fundraising lunch which celebrates the achievements of our patients post neurosurgery and raises funds for the National Neurosurgical Centre.
 Former patients play a large role in the event, helping on the organising committee and providing their own personal stories when they speak on the day.